mongodb-industry-solutions/Connected-Vehicle-Edge-Server/README.md

 Congrats!!
 You have completed Step 2 of this demo.
 Go to step 3 to continue.

-## Part 3 - Set Up Unity
+# Part 3 - Set Up Unity

-# Unity
+### Prerequisites

+[Download Unity](https://unity.com/releases/editor/whats-new/2022.3.13), and make sure is version is 2022.3.13 or higher.

+### Setup

+> [!TIP]
+> Make sure to do this step before opening the Unity project to avoid the Unity project opening in Safe mode.
-1. Open your terminal or comand line interface and for to the Assest folder: `cd Unity Car/Assets`
+1. Open your terminal or command line interface and for to the Assets folder: `cd Unity Car/Assets`
 2. Create a Unity Constants file named `Constants.cs` to store the constants used by the project.
-This includes, the App Services ID, as well as its usernae and password, and the baseURL for Edge Server.
+This includes, the App Services ID, as well as its username and password, and the baseURL for Edge Server.
 You can do this by running the following command:
     ```
     echo 'sealed class Constants
     {